Chat-Ads/chatads-mcp/README.md

 ## About ChatAds

 ChatAds is affiliate monetization infrastructure for AI applications.
-Send us an AI response, get back tracked affiliate links — from Amazon, Home Depot, Chewy, and other major retailers.
+Send us an AI response, get back tracked affiliate links.
+As of 2026, our focus is on Amazon affiliate offers, with more partners onboarding soon.

 **Built for AI-native teams:**
 - Chatbots and AI assistants that recommend products
 - Recipe apps, shopping copilots, review sites
-- Any conversational UI where users ask about things to buy
+- Any conversational agent where users ask about things to buy

-**How it works under the hood:** NLP extraction identifies product mentions in text, then resolution matches them to real affiliate offers with tracked links, product metadata, and pricing.
-The full pipeline runs in under 300ms.
+**Response times:** We average 200ms, with p50 at 75ms.
+Non-monetizeable messages get returned < 25ms.

 **Free to start.** No credit card required.
 Pay-as-you-go when you're ready to scale.